 1) Travel creates and supports jobs

-More than 1 in 11 jobs around the world are supported by travel and tourism – nearly 266 million jobs in 2013, in fact.
-Now don’t you feel good slurping spaghetti in a Tuscany trattoria, knowing you’re supporting your server’s job?
+About 1 in 10 jobs around the world are supported by travel and tourism – almost 320 million jobs in 2023, in fact.

 2) Travel bridges cultures

 It fosters tolerance and empathy.
 It also helps people in other countries understand where you come from.

 You’re a good ambassador for your own country just by being a “nice” person when you travel (i.e., you’re patient with restaurant servers, you tip the chambermaid and you’re polite to touts and shopkeepers).